pwnlandia/mhn/README.md

 MHN was designed to make scalable deployment of honeypots easier.
 Here are the steps for deploying a honeypot with MHN:

-1. Login to your MHN server web app
+1. Login to your MHN server web app.
-2. Click the "Deploy" link in the upper left hand corner
+2. Click the "Deploy" link in the upper left hand corner.
-3. Select a type of honeypot from the drop down menu (e.g. "Ubuntu 12.04 Dionaea")
+3. Select a type of honeypot from the drop down menu (e.g. "Ubuntu 12.04 Dionaea").
-4. Copy the deployment command
+4. Copy the deployment command.
-5. Login to a honeypot server and run this command as root
+5. Login to a honeypot server and run this command as root.
-6. Thats it.
+6. That's it!

 ### Data

 The MHN server reports anonymized attack data back to ThreatStream.
-If you are interested in this data please contact: mhn@threatstream.com.
+If you are interested in this data please contact: [mhn@threatstream.com](mhn@threatstream.com]).
 This data reporting can be disabled by running the following command from the MHN server after completing the initial installation steps outlined above: `/opt/mhn/scripts/disable_collector.sh`

 ### Support or Contact
 MHN is an open source project brought to you by the passionate folks at ThreatStream.
-Please checkout our troubleshooting guide on the wiki.
-We will also lend a hand if needed, find us at: mhn@threatstream.com
+Please check out our troubleshooting guide on the wiki.
+We will also lend a hand, if needed.
+Find us at: [mhn@threatstream.com](mhn@threatstream.com]).

 ### Credit and Thanks
 MHN leverages and extends upon several awesome projects by the Honeynet project.
 Please show them your support by way of donation.